SSPuliasis/ProtView/README.md

 of junctions or residues in the data that are covered by peptides of a digest (Figure 1).
 It allows the users to see the portions of the gene/transcript on the genome that are covered by proteomic data.
 It takes the protein sequence (fasta) and the coding sequence annotations (gff3 format) on the genome as inputs.
-It incorporates Rapid Peptides Generator (RPG) ([Maillet, 2019](https://academic.oup.com/nargab/article/2/1/lqz004/5581718)), which carries out the in-silico digestion.
+It utilises Rapid Peptides Generator (RPG) ([Maillet, 2019](https://academic.oup.com/nargab/article/2/1/lqz004/5581718)), which carries out the in-silico digestion.
 It then maps the digested proteins back to transcripts/genes on the genome, which allows the comparisons of the transcript/ gene sequences visible to proteomics experiments